Head gasket replacement cost

 What if you have a warranty?

 Powertrain coverage should pay for the cost of replacing a blown head gasket as long as you meet the terms of your warranty.
-Be aware that some warranty providers may look for reasons not to cover the replacement, like if you’ve modified your engine for performance or not kept up with regularly scheduled maintenance.
+(Just know that some warranty providers may look for reasons not to cover the replacement, like if you’ve modified your engine for performance or not kept up with regularly scheduled maintenance.)

 "We perform routine oil changes ourselves on all of our vehicles and we explained that to the repair shop. … Now I'm waiting on a response and obviously still don't have my car almost a week later.
 I'm giving a 2-star in hopes that they will actually do the repair and not just steal from me.”

-» LEARN: How much does an extended car warranty cost?
+» LEARN: Is an extended car warranty worth it?

 Is it worth fixing a blown head gasket?